mdzulquar102-netizen/smart-home-dashboard/README.md

 - When you click “LED ON/OFF” or “Fan ON/OFF”, it sends signals to the Arduino.
 - Arduino reads those signals and triggers corresponding pins.
 - The dashboard fetches temperature and humidity from Arduino serial output in real time.

 ---

-## 📸 Screenshots
-(Add screenshots here once your dashboard is live)
-Example:

----